AramZS/devblog/src/posts/projects/context-pages/day-3-wrestling-oembed-link-metadata.md

 ---
-title: "Day 3: Wrestling with OEmbed"
+title: "Day 3: Wrestling with OEmbed and Metadata"
 description: "I want to share lists of links, but make them readable and archived"
 date: 2022-1-9 22:59:43.10 -4
 tags: